StephenCleary/ArcDb/doc/storage-engine/file-formats/trees.md

 # B-Trees

-The metadata B-tree structures are slightly different in their details (e.g., FFO has no values).
+The metadata B-tree structures are slightly different in their details (e.g., FFO and FLPN have no values).
 But in general they follow these guidelines.

 ## Node Header